 Level Up! was originally registered with the BOI as a new IT service firm in the field of application service provider on a non-pioneer status.
 Under such registration, Level Up! is entitled to certain tax incentives, which includes a four-year ITH from January 2003 and a tax credit for taxes on duties on materials used in export products for ten years starting January 2003.
 In April 2004, the BOI approved Level Up!'s request for upgrading its status from non-pioneer to pioneer in connection with its IT service activity in the field of application service provider for entertainment and education project.
-Accordingly, the ITH period was extended from four years to six years and expired on January 2009.
+Accordingly, the ITH period was extended from four years to six years and expired in January 2009.
 Level Up! is now subject to 30% RCIT on taxable income or 2% MCIT on total gross income, whichever is higher.

-Wolfpac is registered with the BOI as a new IT service firm in the field of an application service provider on a nonpioneer status.
+Wolfpac is registered with the BOI as a new IT service firm in the field of an application service provider on a non-pioneer status.
 Under the terms of its registration, it is entitled to certain tax and non-tax incentives which include, among other things, an ITH for four years starting February 2004.
-On November 29, 2007, the BOI approved Wolfpac's application for a one-year extension of its ITH incentive from February 13, 2008 to February 12, 2009.
-Wolfpac is now subject to 30% RCIT on taxable income or 2% MCIT on total gross income, whichever is higher.
+On November 29, 2007, the BOI approved Wolfpac's application for a one-year extension of ITH incentive on the basis that the capital equipment to labor ratio did not exceed US\$10 thousand to one direct labor employee, as provided under Article 39 of Executive Order 226.
+The approved additional ITH is for the period from February 13, 2008 to February 12, 2009 and was not further extended.
+As such, Wolfpac is now subject to 30% RCIT on taxable income or 2% MCIT on total gross income, whichever is higher.

-SBI is registered with the BOI on a pioneer status, namely: (i) a new operator of telecommunications systems (inter-exchange carrier for data services); (ii) new information technology service firm in the field of providing internet services; and (iii) a new operator of telecommunications facilities (nationwide broadband wireless access).
+SBI is registered with the BOI on a pioneer status, namely as: (i) a new operator of telecommunications systems (inter-exchange carrier for data services); (ii) new information technology service firm in the field of providing internet services; and (iii) a new operator of telecommunications facilities (nationwide broadband wireless access).
 Under the terms of registration, SBI is entitled to certain tax and non-tax incentives which include, among other things, an ITH for six years.
-As at March 31, 2010, only the BOI registration for nationwide broadband wireless access continues to enjoy the ITH incentive, which will expire in July 2011.
+As at June 30, 2010, only the BOI registration for nationwide broadband wireless access continues to enjoy the ITH incentive, which will expire in July 2011.